 Overall, the combination of relative and absolute fit from the limited information tests indicates that the data best support use of a nonfungible model.
 The nonfungible model showed significantly better fit on the majority of linkage levels when compared to the fungible model, and also showed the fewest number of flags in the univariate and bivariate indices.
 However, a number of methodological constraints were noted, including using p values to evaluate the model level χ^2 values and limited sample sizes using the k-fold validation approach that call into question their use for operational decision-making purposes.
-Furthermore, the operational comparison of student results showed that the choice of model had mixed impact on student results, with an increase in the percent of students at higher performance levels for students in mathematics and a decrease in the percent of students at higher performance levels in ELA if scoring with a nonfungible model.
-Furthermore, there are practical benefits to using a more parsimonious model, including simpler and faster estimation for delivering student results on the timeline needed by states for accountability decision-making purposes.
-Finally, DLM Technical Advisory Committee (TAC) recommendations have focused on exploring a Bayesian estimation procedure to help address some of the methodological issues with the current approach to assessing model fit.
+Furthermore, the operational comparison of student results showed that the choice of model had mixed impact on student results, with a substantial decrease in the percent of students at higher performance levels in ELA if scoring with a nonfungible model.
+Additionally, there are practical benefits to using a more parsimonious model, including simpler and faster estimation for delivering student results on the timeline that states need for accountability decision-making purposes.
+Finally, the recommendations of the DLM Technical Advisory Committee (TAC) have focused on exploring a Bayesian estimation procedure to help address some of the methodological issues with the current approach to assessing model fit.
 Specific next steps in the research agenda are to implement a Bayesian estimation technique and reevaluate model fit for both the fungible and nonfungible models.
-Although the current evidence suggests that the nonfungible model fits the data better than the fungible model, methodological constraints of the current evaluation, limited and varied impact of model choice on students' results, and the practical benefits of the fungible model have led to the decision to retain the fungible model for operational scoring for the 2017- 2018 academic year.
+Although the current evidence suggests that the nonfungible model fits the data better than the fungible model does, methodological constraints of the current evaluation, limited and varied impact of model choice on students' results, and the practical benefits of the fungible model have led to the decision to retain the fungible model for operational scoring for the 2017-2018 academic year.
 Ongoing research is intended to identify an improved modeling strategy and corresponding assessment design.
-The plan to continue calibrating and scoring DLM assessments using a fungible model for the 2017-2018 administration was discussed with the DLM TAC during the August 2017 call, and they indicated support for the plan.
+The plan to continue calibrating and scoring DLM assessments using a fungible model for the 2017-2018 administration was discussed with the DLM TAC during the August 2017 partner call, and they indicated support for the plan.